Bowling for Beginners

 You cannot prevent a bowling ball from absorbing oil when you hit the lanes but there are a few things that you can do to reduce the amount of oil that your bowling ball absorbs.

-- One thing that you can do is to use a lane conditioner.
-Lane conditioners help to create a barrier between the ball and the lane surface.
-This helps to reduce friction and prevents the ball from absorbing too much oil.
+• One thing you can do is use a lane conditioner.
+Lane conditioners help create a barrier between the ball and the lane surface, reducing friction and preventing the ball from absorbing too much oil.

-- You can also use a ball that has a lower porosity coverstock.
-A lower porosity means that there are fewer tiny holes in the coverstock.
-This reduces the surface area that is available to absorb oil.
+• You can also use a ball with a lower-porosity coverstock.
+A lower porosity means that there are fewer tiny holes in the coverstock, which reduces the surface area available to absorb oil.

 How to Get Oil Out of a Bowling Ball (4 Easy Solutions)